justinethier/cyclone/README.md

 - Support for Linux, Windows, FreeBSD, and Mac platforms.
 - Known to run on x86-64, x86, and Arm (Raspberry Pi) architectures.

-# Try Cyclone in your Browser
+# Try in your Browser

 You can [try the Cyclone interpreter](https://cyclone-scheme.netlify.app/terminal.html) right in your browser.
 No installation required.

 # Installation

+For the full user experience - compiling files, installing packages, running native code, etc - it is necessary to install a copy of Cyclone.

-There are several options available for installing Cyclone:
+There are several installation options available:

 ## Docker
 ![Docker](docs/images/docker-thumb.png "Docker")